Trajectories of obesity by spousal diabetes status in the English Longitudinal Study of Ageing.

-Aims We examined whether the development of obesity with age was different for individuals with and without a spouse with diabetes.
-Methods We analyzed data from the English Longitudinal Study of Ageing (n= 7,123 individuals, median age 59 years [interquartile range: 53-67 years], 51% men), including four clinical examination waves between 1998 and 2012.
-Our main exposure was a spouse with diabetes; outcomes of interest were body mass index (BMI) and waist circumference.
+AIMS: To examine whether the development of obesity with age was different for individuals with and without a spouse with diabetes.
+METHODS: We analysed data from the English Longitudinal Study of Ageing [n= 7123, median (interquartile range) age 59 (53-67) years, 51% men], which included four clinical examination waves between 1998 and 2012.
+The main exposure was having a spouse with diabetes.
+Outcomes of interest were BMI and waist circumference.
 We fitted quadratic age-related trajectories using mixed-effect models stratified by sex and adjusted for education, smoking and the corresponding interaction terms between age and spousal diabetes status.
-Results Baseline spousal diabetes prevalence was 4.4%.
-Men with a wife with diabetes experienced a steeper increase in BMI (1.6 kg/m2) between ages 50 to 65 years than men with a wife without diabetes (0.9 kg/m2).
-Women with a husband with diabetes had a similarly shaped BMI trajectory to women with a husband without diabetes but their average BMI levels were higher between ages 55 to 65 years.
-Waist circumference trajectories showed a similar shape by spousal diabetes status for men and women, although individuals with a spouse with diabetes had higher levels throughout follow-up.
-Conclusions In conclusion, we found a positive association between spousal diabetes status and obesity development, which differs by sex among middle-age individuals.
-Evidence from coupled based interventions are needed to test whether these strategies can improve the current individual-focused public health strategies for obesity prevention.
+RESULTS: The baseline spousal diabetes prevalence was 4.4%.
+Men with a wife with diabetes experienced a steeper increase in BMI (1.6 kg/m2 ) between ages 50 to 65 years than men with a wife without diabetes (0.9 kg/m2 ).
+Women with a husband with diabetes had a similarly shaped BMI trajectory to women with a husband without diabetes, but their average BMI levels were higher between ages 55 and 65 years.
+Waist circumference trajectories showed a similar shape by spousal diabetes status for men and women, although individuals with a spouse with diabetes had higher waist circumference values throughout follow-up.
+CONCLUSIONS: We found a positive association between spousal diabetes status and obesity development, which differed by sex among middle-aged individuals.
+Evidence from couple-based interventions is needed to test whether the latter could improve the current individual-focused public health strategies for obesity prevention.

 Humans, Diabetes Mellitus, Type 2, Obesity, Prevalence, Risk Factors, Longitudinal Studies, Cross-Sectional Studies, Spouses, Aging, Aged, Middle Aged, Health Promotion, England, Female, Male, Waist Circumference